Therapy for Children and Teens in Boston, MA

 - Supporting the learning of new ways of thinking and behaving.

 We know that life can be stressful, so we make the process of learning about and scheduling child therapy services as easy as possible by offering morning, day, evening, and weekend appointments.
-The experienced therapists at Boston Child Therapy have worked with hundreds of children, adolescents, and parents to help them identify their challenges, learn how to communicate better and set goals to achieve a fulfilling, happy life.
+The experienced therapists at Boston Child Therapy have worked with many different children, adolescents, and parents to help them identify their challenges, learn how to communicate better and set goals to achieve a fulfilling, happy life.